-Located down a quiet country lane Widgeondale Cottage is situated not far from Duddon Bridge with open views across the serene Duddon Estuary.
+Located down a quiet country lane Widgeondale Cottage enjoys open views across the serene Duddon Estuary.
 Upon opening the front door you instantly feel welcome, a real home from home.
-This quaint stone barn conversion is the perfect retreat for couples looking to escape it all, adventurous families and outdoor enthusiasts alike.

-The location of the property means it is perfectly placed for exploring the southern & western peninsulas and surrounding lakes areas.
-Further details from the owner on local walks and attractions can be found within the property.
+The location of the property means it is perfectly placed for exploring the southern & western Cumbrian peninsulas and surrounding Lakes area.
 The beauty of this cottage is that it really does enjoy the best of both worlds.
 A traditional country cottage in an idyllic location, combined with the proximity of all local amenities.

 To conclude this idyllic hideaway is a must for romantics, friends, families, outdoor enthusiasts and those wishing to escape it all even if just for a few days.